 Compatibility: It is best advised to choose an ECM system that is compatible with the existing content creation and sharing platforms used in your company.

 Rendition support & version: Remember that these two processes are critical for managing the content management lifecycle.
 So, choose a CMS software that helps in documenting renditions or repeated conversations.

 Secured access to content: Ensure that the CRM software is easily accessible across devices so that content sharing and collaboration is easy.

-Automated workflows: As you use the software to digitise files, be clear that other tasks like archiving, publishing and imaging can also be managed in an automated manner.
+Automated workflows: As you use the software to digitize files, be clear that other tasks like archiving, publishing, and imaging can also be managed in an automated manner.